-The Workflow tab on the Edit Assessment page.

-- 14. Click the Fields tab to add fields to the assessment. - 15.
+- e.
+Click Create. - 13.
+Click the Workflow tab to configure the workflows and assessment data.
+See the Configure an Assessment's Workflows for more detailed information. - 14.
+Click the Fields tab to add fields to the assessment. - 15.
 Click the Formulas tab to add formulas to the assessment. - 16.
 Click the Relationships tab to add relationships to the assessment.